 The crown jewels of the Metropolitan Opera House

-In the 1960’s as the Lincoln Center was being constructed, the Austrian Government gifted the United States 350 hand-cut crystal adorned, sputnik-style chandeliers and accompanying lighting fixtures to complete The Met Opera House.
-Those glamorous sparklers were produced by the glassmaking Austrian company Lobmeyr, with 90% Swarovski crystals.
+In the 1960s as the Lincoln Center was being constructed, the Austrian Government gifted the United States 350 hand-cut crystal-adorned, sputnik-style chandeliers and accompanying lighting fixtures to complete The Met Opera House.
+Those sparklers were produced by the glassmaking Austrian company Lobmeyr, with 90% Swarovski crystals.
 The Lobmeyr designer Hans Harald Rath was inspired to create small galaxies of light and crystal by a book about the Big Bang, presented to him by the Opera House architect Wallace K. Harrison.

-Lobmeyr were called upon again in 2008 to freshen up the aging chandeliers.
-They carefully dismantled the lights and flew them to Austria for refurbishment of the radiating frames, along with complete replacement of the 49,000 original hand carved crystals, with new laser cut Swarovski donated pieces.
+Lobmeyr was called upon again in 2008 to freshen up the aging chandeliers.
+They carefully dismantled the lights and flew them to Austria for the refurbishment of the radiating frames, along with the complete replacement of the 49,000 original hand-sculpted crystals, with new laser cut Swarovski donated pieces.